unais-08/java-dev-notes/notes.md

 In this example, the `add` method in the `Calculator` class takes two integer parameters, adds them, and returns the result.
 The `main` method creates an instance of `Calculator`, calls `add`, and prints the sum.

 Remember that methods help make your code more organized, readable, and maintainable, especially in larger Java applications.

+### Arrays in Java

+An array is a data structure that allows you to store multiple values of the same data type under a single variable name.
+Arrays are widely used in Java for various tasks, and they come with several important concepts and features:

+#### 1. Declaration and Initialization:

+- **Declaration**: To declare an array, you specify its data type, followed by square brackets `[]`, and then the array name.
+For example, `int[] numbers;` declares an integer array named `numbers`.

+- **Initialization**: Arrays can be initialized during declaration or separately using the `new` keyword.
+For example, `int[] numbers = new int[5];` declares and initializes an integer array with a size of 5.

+#### 2. Array Indexing:

+- Arrays use zero-based indexing, meaning the first element is at index 0, the second at index 1, and so on.
+To access an element, you specify its index within square brackets.
+For example, `numbers[0]` accesses the first element of the `numbers` array.

+#### 3. Array Length:

+- You can find the length (the number of elements) of an array using the `length` property.
+For example, `int length = numbers.length;` stores the length of the `numbers` array in the `length` variable.

+#### 4. Array Initialization:

+- Arrays can be initialized using various methods:

+  - **Static Initialization**: Provide values when declaring the array, like `int[] numbers = {1, 2, 3};`.

+  - **Dynamic Initialization**: Initialize an array using a loop or other logic.

+  - **Using Arrays.fill()**: Fill an array with a specific value using `Arrays.fill(array, value);`.

+#### 5. Multidimensional Arrays:

+- Java supports multidimensional arrays, allowing you to create arrays of arrays.
+For example, a two-dimensional array can be declared as `int[][] matrix = new int[3][3];`.

+- To access elements in a multidimensional array, use nested square brackets.
+For example, `matrix[1][2]` accesses the element at the second row and third column.

+#### 6. Array Copies:

+- Arrays can be copied using a loop or `System.arraycopy()`.
+For example, `System.arraycopy(sourceArray, 0, destinationArray, 0, sourceArray.length);` copies the entire `sourceArray` to `destinationArray`.

+#### 7. Arrays vs. ArrayLists:

+- Arrays have a fixed size, while `ArrayLists` (part of the Java Collections Framework) can dynamically resize. `ArrayLists` provide more flexibility but may have some performance overhead.

+#### 8. Common Array Operations:

+- **Iterating Through an Array**: Use loops (e.g., `for` or `foreach`) to traverse all elements in an array.

+- **Sorting Arrays**: Arrays can be sorted using `Arrays.sort(array);`.
+For custom sorting, implement the `Comparator` interface.

+- **Searching Arrays**: Use loops to search for specific values or consider using `Arrays.binarySearch(array, key);` for sorted arrays.

+#### 9. Arrays of Objects:

+- Arrays can hold objects (e.g., instances of custom classes) just like primitive data types.
+For example, `Person[] people = new Person[10];`.

+- Remember to instantiate objects before storing them in an array: `people[0] = new Person("Alice");`.

+#### 10. Dynamic Arrays:

+- If you need a resizable array, consider using `ArrayList` from the Java Collections Framework.
+It provides dynamic sizing and many useful methods.

+Arrays are fundamental data structures in Java and are crucial for many programming tasks.
+Understanding array concepts and how to work with them efficiently is essential for Java developers.